Food Waste Statistics for Ireland

 photo of strawberries as an indicator of primary production 300X200

 Of this, horticulture accounted for the largest share.
-The main cause of food waste at the primary production stage is that products are not saleable as outside quality specifications or lack of customer demand.
+Some of the main cause of food waste at the primary production stage is that products are not saleable as outside quality specifications or lack of customer demand.

 Further information on the nature and extent of food loss and waste from primary production in Ireland is provided in the EPA funded research report Food Loss and Waste from Farming, Fishing & Aquaculture in Ireland published in 2022.